ProSweeper/sei-06-21-22/work/w05/d2/01-02-mongoose-referencing/mongoose-referencing.md

   > Note: Implementing the code for Performers was the optional exercise previously assigned.

-- Be sure to checkout the date "fix" required in the `create` action.
+- Be sure to check out the date "fix" required in the `create` action.

+- Also, check out how the performers `newPerformer` function to see how we can sort documents.

 - **Go ahead a create a few performers** - feel free to use these from Star Wars and Caddyshack: